You are in

 -

-Publication: 6 September 2019 Latest update: 30 September 2024
+Publication: 6 September 2019 Latest update: 23 June 2025

 What is it?

-The new mortgage loan regulations (approved by Decision No. 109 of the INPS Extraordinary Commissioner of 21 December 2023) provides for the possibility for the mortgage holder, registered with the Unified Scheme of Credit and Social Benefits, to claim the renegotiation of the loan at the rate in force at the time of the claim.
+The mortgage loan Regulations (approved by Decision No. 109 of the INPS Extraordinary Commissioner of 21 December 2023) provides for the possibility for the mortgage holder, registered with the Unified Scheme of Credit and Social Benefits, to claim the renegotiation of the loan at the rate in force at the time of the claim.

 Renegotiation claim: